jorgecarleitao/arrow2/guide/src/high_end.md

 1. We have used `from_trusted_len_iter`.
 This is because [`TrustedLen`](https://doc.rust-lang.org/std/iter/trait.TrustedLen.html) and trait specialization are still unstable.

 2. Note how we use `op` on the array's values irrespectively of their validity and cloned the validity `Bitmap`.
 This approach is suitable for operations whose branching off is more expensive than operating over all values.
-If the operation is expensive, then using a normal iterator may be justified.
+If the operation is expensive, then using `Primitive::<O>::from_trusted_len_iter` is likely faster.